ska-telescope/ska-low-mccs-spshw/docs/src/reference/station.rst

       forever.
 Duration is rounded down to a multiple of 2048 channelized samples (2.22184 ms).

-    * *channel_mask*: Channel groups to which the command applies.
+    * *channel_groups*: list of channel groups to which the command applies.
 Bitmask with one bit for each group of 8 beamformer channels, default applies to all channels.
 The current firmware supports only the default (start all channels)

     * *scan_id*: ID for the scan which is started.
 Long integer, truncated to 48 bits, default to 0.
 Currently not supported by firmware.

+  * *StopBeamformer*: Stop the station sending beamformed data to CSP for all channel groups (all beams).

-  * *StopBeamformer*: Stop the station sending beamformed data to CSP for the specified channel groups.
+  * *StopBeamformerForChannels*: Stop the station sending beamformed data to CSP for the specified channel groups.

     Parameter: Channel groups to which the command applies.
+List with one integer element (range 0 to 47) for each group of 8 beamformer channels.

+  * *BeamformerRunningForChannels*: Returns the beamformer running state for the specified channel groups.
+Returns True if *all* tiles have at least one channel group with running beamformer.

-Bitmask with one bit for each group of 8 beamformer channels, default applies to all channels.
-The current firmware supports only the default (stop all channels)
+    Parameter: Channel groups to which the command applies.
+List with one integer element (range 0 to 47) for each group of 8 beamformer channels.

 Commands related to LMC (DAQ) data transmission
 -----------------------------------------------